redhat-nfvpe/container-perf-tools/README.md

 ### testpmd test

 testpmd is used to evaluate the system networking performance.
 The container expects two data ports (other than the default interface) and wires the two ports together via dpdk handling.
 For higher performance, the testpmd runs in io mode and it doesn't examine the packets and simply forwards packets from one port to another port, in each direction.
 In general, testpmd forwarding is assumed not to be a bottleneck for the end to end throughput test.

 testpmd supports the following environment variables:
 + ring_size: ring buffer size, default 2048
 + manual: choice of y/n; if enabled, don't kick off testpmd, this is for debug purpose

 For more information, refer to the [standalone-testpmd directory](https://github.com/redhat-nfvpe/container-perf-tools/tree/master/standalone-testpmd)

 ### trafficgen test

 trafficgen is used to perform a binary search and find the maximum sustainable throughput.
 This tool expects two data ports (other than the default interface) and sends the traffic out of one port and expects the traffic received on the other port and vice versa.
 It begins at line rate and automatically adjust the traffic rate for next iteration based on the packet loss ratio at last iteration until it finds a traffic rate this has packet loss ratio meets the expectation.

 This tool supports the following environment variables:
-+ pci_list: A comma-seperated data port pci address list, for example 0000:03:00.0,0000:03:00.1
++ pci_list: A comma-separated data port pci address list, for example 0000:03:00.0,0000:03:00.1
 + validation_seconds: The final validation test duration, default 30 seconds
 + search_seconds: The test duration for each search iteration, default 10 seconds
 + sniff_seconds: The initial test duration before binary search begins, default 10 seconds